AriannaLiss/employee/README.md

-# Cisco SNA UI New Hire Test

-## Directions:

-Create a new application that displays Employee information.
+# CRUD application: React, Routing, Material UI, Cypress.

+##Application for managing a list of employees: adding and sorting.

+The application is written in React and tested by Cypress.
+It displays Employee information, that is given in a JSON file.
-The application should contain a `Dashboard` page and an `Add Employee Form` page.
+It contains a `Dashboard` page and an `Add Employee Form` page.

-The `Dashboard` page should do the following:
+The `Dashboard` page does the following:

-- Display employee information in a table
+- Displays employee information in a table
-- Allow to sort all table columns in ascending and descending order
+- Allows sorting all table columns in ascending and descending order
-- Load application data from the supplied JSON file
+- Loads application data from the supplied JSON file
-- Contain an `Add Employee` button, which navigates to the `Add Employee Form` page
+- Contains an `Add Employee` button, which navigates to the `Add Employee Form` page
-- Update the employee table after adding a new employee
+- Updates the employee table after adding a new employee

-Use the attached wireframe as an example of how the application should generally look.

-## Tools:

-Write the application using a JavaScript library of your choice.
-Test the application using a technology of your choice.

-## Extra Credit (not required):

-Display the charts in the wireframe using a chart library of your choice.

-- Display a pie chart showing the number of employees by Job Title
-- Display a bar chart with the number of employees by Gender

 ## Example Test Cases: